 What is it Like to Visit Tonga?(c) Tonga Ministry of Tourism

 What is it Like to Visit Tonga?

-Welcome to the Kingdom of Tonga
+Welcome to The Kingdom of Tonga

-170 islands scatter the South Pacific Ocean, harbouring majestic caves, thousands of years of history, kings and queens, crystal clear waters and safe refuge for humpback whales.
-This is the Kingdom of Tonga.
+170 islands scatter the South Pacific Ocean, harbouring majestic caves, thousands of years of history, kings and queens, crystal clear waters and a safe refuge for humpback whales.
+This is The Kingdom of Tonga.
 Still relatively unexplored by travellers, you’ll never have to worry about the tourist crowds here.
 You’ll find yourself effortlessly immersing in the local culture and leaving the cares of the modern world behind.

-So what’s it like to visit Tonga?
+So, what’s it like to visit Tonga?
 Get an overview of the key aspects of a Tonga getaway in the guide below.

+What is it Like to Visit Tonga?(c) Tonga Ministry of Tourism